abuiles/ember-101/hands-on.md

 </ul>
 ~~~~~~~~

-If we wanted to display the total number of friends and the **id** for
+If we want to display the total number of friends and the **id** for
-every friend then we would just need to reference the property
+every friend, then we just need to reference the property
 **length** in the template and inside the each use **id**:

 {title="", lang="handlebars"}